 - Attend weekend retreats so you have plenty of time to dive deep into your emotional pain and develop the strength to be your Authentic Self.

 By doing practices such as these, you will be shown the visions anchored in your heart.
 You, too, will be able to move in the direction of your fondest dreams.

 * * * *

-If you want help to excavate your Authentic Self and create your fondest dreams, I’m here to help.
+If you are a highly sensitive person … and you want help to excavate your Authentic Self and create your fondest dreams … check out these resources below.

 - Attend a Highly Sensitive Person Retreat.
 Click here for the schedule.

-- Contact me for Professional Counseling in Blairsville, GA and Atlanta, GA
+- Contact me Benita Esposito.
+Blairsville, GA and Atlanta, GA

-- If you live outside Georgia, contact me for Life Coaching and Spiritual Counseling via videoconference, anywhere in the world.
+- If you live outside Georgia, contact me for Spiritual Counseling via videoconference anywhere in the world.